 Inciting incident definition

-Put simply, the inciting incident is an event in your story that provokes a change.
 Your main character will be trotting along, cheerfully minding their own business, living their life as it was before we meet them on the page—then something happens that changes their status quo and forces them to start down an unexpected new path.
 Also known as the catalyst, the inciting event thrusts the rest of your story arc into motion and is a crucial first step in your wider story structure.

-There are broadly two types of inciting events that kickstart the plot—causal or coincidental.
 For a causal inciting incident, the change to your main character’s life is introduced through an active choice made by another character—for example, the discovery of a dead body or a reveal from a husband that he is moving out.

-In a coincidental inciting incident, the agent of change is seemingly random or a consequence of the main character being in the wrong place at the wrong time (or indeed the right place at the right time!)
+In a coincidental inciting incident, the agent of change is seemingly random or a consequence of the main character being in the wrong place at the wrong time (or, indeed, the right place at the right time!).
 For example, in The Lion, the Witch and the Wardrobe, the inciting action occurs when Lucy stumbles across the portal to Narnia in the back of the wardrobe by accident while exploring the Professor’s house.

 Put simply, the inciting incident is an event in your story that provokes a change.